 Google recently coined the term ‘micro-moments’ to refer to the time in a person’s life when they have a need to know or a need to buy.
 The rise in micro-moments has mirrored the rise in mobile device usage.
 In the past, when we had a question that needed answering, we would have to get up, log in to our computers, open a browser and ask.
 Nowadays, we have the answers right at our fingertips.
 If we have a question we need to be answered, we just reach into our pocket, pull out our smartphone, and we have the answer in seconds.

 This is true for both general questions like how many inches are in a mile for instance as well as specific questions about products or businesses.
-Because of this, you need to make sure you are popping up when customers have these need to know or need to buy moments.
-The best way to accomplish this is making sure you’ve done everything you can to optimize and figured out how to improve local SEO.
+Because of this, you need to make sure you are popping up when customers have these need-to-know or need-to-buy moments.
+The best way to accomplish this is to make sure you’ve done everything you can to optimize and figured out how to improve local SEO.

 Online reviews help you take advantage of ‘near me’ Google searches